Cahill Logo

 • Advised a global mining pool on compliance with New York BitLicense regulations.

-• Advised a cryptocurrency market data aggregator on compliance with SEC and CFTC regulations, including those concerning broker-dealers, futures commission merchants, and introducing brokers.
+• Advised a crypto market data aggregator on compliance with SEC and CFTC regulations, including those concerning broker-dealers, futures commission merchants, introducing brokers, swaps, and derivatives.

 Transactional Advice